realA10001986/Time-Circuits-Display/README.md

 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as follows: If you want to keep the currently shown pre-set, press ENTER to proceed to next field.
 Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
 2 or 4 digits can be entered, upon which the current value is stored and the next field is activated.
 You can also enter less than 2/4 digits and press ENTER when done with the field.
 Note that the month needs to be entered numerically (1-12), and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the config portal setting.
 - After entering data into all fields, the data is saved and the menu is left automatically.
-- Note that after entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is set to 0 and your entered date/time(s) are shown permanently (see below, section "How to select the Time-rotation Interval").
+- Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is set to 0 and your entered date/time(s) are shown permanently (see below, section "How to select the Time-rotation Interval").
-- If you entered a custom date/time into the *present time* display, this time is then used as a starting point, and continues to run like a clock.
-(As opposed to the "destination" and "last time departed" times, which are stale.)
+- By entering a date/time into the *present time* display, the RTC (real time clock) of the device is adjusted, which is useful if you can't use NTP for time keeping.

 How to set up the alarm:
 - Hold ENTER to invoke main menu